O'seun Ogunseitan: Contributions

 He is a co-author of "Blaming Others: Prejudice, Race and Worldwide AIDS" (PANOS) 1988.
 [1].
 He has been quoted extensively on the state of Science in Africa and by Elsevier in 1990 in the book, The Discipline of Curiosity: Science in the World.

+Award

+His story "Gas Leakage: Onne faces air pollution threat", earned him the first prize of the first-ever Nigerian Journalist of the Year Award in 1988.
+The award was called the UAC Merit Award for Journalists.
+It was sponsored by the UAC of Nigeria and Unilever of UK.